How To Lens Blur Filter in Affinity Photo Tutorial | Graphicxtras

 The lens blur filter for Affinity Photo can be found in the blur category of the blur menu in Affinity Photo.
 You can also find the filter via the live filters in the layers menu.

-As with all the filters, Lens Blur requires a layer to work with.
+It is to mimic a lens in a real camera, wide aperture etc with depth of field and can be used to blur the background.
+The Bokeh effect with Colors.
+As I am not a Photography expert, I will leave it at that and go through the effect as a visual effect more than its relationship to cameras.
+As with all the effects, it requires a layer to work with.
 Once the panel has appeared, you can modify the radius, blades and curvature as well as the three bloom settings.
-The lens blur is very much an average blur if you use the top three settings but the bloom adds to image by brightening the brighter parts of the image and to see the additional lighting, set the threshold to less than 100% as well as increase the bloom factor.
+The effect is very much an average effect if you use the top three settings but the bloom adds to image by brightening the brighter parts of the image and to see the additional lighting, set the threshold to less than 100% as well as increase the bloom factor.
 The color changes the value from white to adding a little color such as greens and yellows into the image.

 You can set the radius etc to high values, the only one that works in the opposite way is the threshold and it is more effective as you reduce the value.
 Set to the maximum, the filter can infuse color throughout the image

 Duplicate the layer and perhaps apply a different effect such as a Gaussian to the lower layer and then use the effect on the top layer and also combining with the blending modes such as color burn etc via the layers panel.
 You can also reduce the size of the layer and then apply the effect to that